Constellations

 In his work, Bert Hellinger set out a number of important principles:

-• Repetition: unresolved traumas or conflicts can be passed down the generations, affecting subsequent family members even if they are unaware of their occurrence.
+• Balance: unresolved traumas or conflicts can be passed down the generations, affecting subsequent family members even if they are unaware of their existence.

 Constellations have evolved over time into many different forms and have been used in different contexts, not only in family therapy.